jeffreykegler/old_kollos/notes/misc/constant_space.md

     6: X-L ::= A B C-L c6L    X-R ::= c6R C-R
 ```
 The pairs are numbered 1 to 6, the same number which
-is used in the example to uniquely identify the connector
+is used in the example to uniquely identify the nuclebase
 symbols.

 Pairs 1, 3 and 5 represent splits
-between symbols -- these will be called "inter-split pairs".
+at a point between two symbols --
+these nucleotides will be called "inter-nucleotides".
 Pairs 2, 4 and 6 represent splits
+within a single symbol --
-within symbols -- these will be called "intra-split pairs".
+these nucleotides will be called "intra-nucleotides".
-Every pair corresponds to a dotted rule.
+Every nucleotide pair corresponds to a dotted rule.
 A "dotted rule" is the `g1` rule
 with one of its positions marked with a dot.
-Pairs 1 and 2 correspond to the dotted rule
+Nucleotide pairs 1 and 2 correspond to the dotted rule
 ```
     X ::= .
 A B C
 ```
-Pairs 3 and 4 correspond to the dotted rule
+Nucleotide pairs 3 and 4 correspond to the dotted rule
 ```
     X ::= A .
 B C
 ```
-Pairs 5 and 6 correspond to the dotted rule
+Nucleotide pairs 5 and 6 correspond to the dotted rule
 ```
     X ::= A B .
 C
 ```